stephane-vanraes/advent/README.md

 # Advent Calendar

-Clone ❄️, degit 🎁 or steal ⛄ and spread the joy 🌈
+Clone ❄️, fork 🎁 or steal ⛄ and spread the joy 🌈

 ## How to: